worepix/doc-chester/source/firmware/how_to/pwm.rst

 Pulse Width Modulation (PWM) is a method to create analog-like signal from the microcontroller digital output.
 It will achieve that by fast toggling of the pin with different ration of logic **HIGH** and **LOW**.
 This ratio is called **duty cycle**.

-Please check the Core Module pinout to see which pins allows PWM. !!!!!!!!TODO!!!!!!!!!!!
+Please check the :doc:`Core Module pinout <../../hardware/pinout>` to see which pins allows PWM.

 .. tip::